-Each player draws 7 cards at the beginning of the game and keeps their own hand hidden.
+Each player draws 7 cards at the start and keeps his or her own hand hidden.
 Cards you draw go into your hand.
-Players may not look at their opponent's hand unless a card says so.
+Players may not look at their opponent's hand unless a card is played that allows otherwise.